-Above 150 kHz the performance of aluminum electrolytic capacitors becomes less effective.
-To further improve the reflected input ripple current or the output transient response, multilayer ceramic capacitors can also be added.
-Ceramic capacitors have very low ESR and their resonant frequency is higher than the bandwidth of the regulator.
-When used on the output their combined ESR is not critical as long as the total value of ceramic capacitance does not exceed 300 μF .
-Also, to prevent the formation of local resonances, do not place more than five identical ceramic capacitors in parallel with values of 10 μF or greater.
+Above 150kHz the performance of aluminum electrolytic capacitors is less effective.
+Multilayer ceramic capacitors have very low ESR and a resonant frequency higher than the bandwidth of the regulator.
+They can be used to reduce the reflected ripple current at the input as well as improve the transient response of the output.
+When used on the output their combined ESR is not critical as long as the total value of ceramic capacitance does not exceed 300μ F. Also, to prevent the formation of local resonances, do not place more than five identical ceramic capacitors in parallel with values of 10μ F or greater.